OkeBahnsen/academic-kickstart/content/publication/coal_sig_mechanism/index.md

 ---
-title: "How Do Coalition Signals Shape Voting Behavior?"
+title: "How Do Coalition Signals Shape Voting Behavior?
+Revealing the Mediating Role of Coalition Expectations"
 authors:
 - admin
 - Thomas Gschwend